Open to opportunities Hi, I'm Ben Schippers

 Built Premier Engineering from a 3-person pilot to 150 agents handling 60K incidents/year.
 Full lifecycle ownership—built it, scaled it, responsibly wound it down when business conditions changed.

-• Designed complexity-based routing and escalation frameworks—90+ SOPs still in use today
+• Designed complexity-based routing and escalation frameworks—90+ SOPs adopted across multiple departments.

 Skills